Visit our sponsor Huggins and Scott Auctions,

 Mantle had battled injuries in his final season.
 This was nothing new.
 He was oft injured almost to legendary status.
 This year however, he was going to play in an amazing 144 games for the second year in a row.
 This after the 1966 campaign when he was limited to barely more than 100 games.
 It wasn't a bad season for any player.
 But Mickey Mantle wasn't just any player.
 He was The Mick.
 He'd bat 547 times, belt 18 home runs but only hit .237.

-Jake Gibbs.
+On this Saturday he started at first base and batted third behind Horace Clarke and Jake Gibbs.
 Clarke led off the game with a walk.
 Gibbs followed with a fly out to left.
 With Mantle at the plate, Clarke stole second.
 The Mick, batting left handed against the right handed Lonborg, then hit a weak pop up to shortstop Rico Petrocelli in short left field.
 Then Roy White struck out looking.

 That was it, the last at bat for Mantle, Before he could hit a second time, Andy Kosco came into replace him.
 In the 8th inning Kosco belted his 15th home run of the year to make it 3-2 Red Sox.
 Joe Pepitone would also homer and in the end the Yanks bested the Sox 4-3.
 Longborg went all the way to lose it, Lindy McDaniel picked up the win in relief.

 For Mantle it brought an unceremonious end to an illustrious career.
 His final stat line wold read: